Does the amount of time it takes for a page to load in a browser influence search engine rankings for pages? Should it?

 Once web documents are identified in this manner, the resulting user experience information may, for example, be considered when generating the search results.

 The patent filing considers much more than how quickly pages load into a browser, and it may influence more than just the rankings of pages.

 It tells us about an information integration system that can be used with search engines, job portals, shopping search sites, travel search sites, RSS applications, and other types of pages, and how it might look at those in at least three different ways:

 Access – How quickly it takes to access a page or other kind of document when sending a request to retrieve a page or document.
-Measuring access might mean looking at performance characteristics associated with a page such as server performance, and file performance.
-It might consider how quickly a page might load for visitors at different connection speeds, such as broadband and dialup.
+Measuring access might mean looking at performance characteristics associated with a page, such as a server performance and file performance.
+It might consider how quickly a page might load for visitors at different connection speeds, such as broadband and dial-up.
 A search engine crawling program might simulate connections at different speeds to measure how quickly a page loads for visitors coming to a page through dialup or broadband connections.

-It may also consider such things as “differences in complexity, size, number of files, user interface mechanisms, embedded sections (e.g., advertisements, audio content, video content, security features, etc), and/or the like,” to understand how a page renders, and how good of a user experience that might be.
+It may also consider such things as “differences in complexity, size, many files, user interface mechanisms, embedded sections (e.g., advertisements, audio content, video content, security features, etc.), and/or the like,” to understand how a page renders, and how good of a user experience that might be.

 User Experience – How do people actually use web sites, and how do they react to different access and rendering issues on different sites?

 Different people might have different levels of patience in waiting for a site to load and render in a browser, and they might be willing to wait longer for some types of sites to load and render than others.
-For example, someone might be willing to wait longer for a page to show up that is associated with their bank account, than a for a “more generic” type of page.
+For example, someone might be willing to wait longer for a page to show up associated with their bank account than for a “more generic” type of page.

 Examples of other “user related performance characteristics” could include how visitors to pages react to things such as: